-Starting off in FM 4, in Granbury, you will ride through mountainous scenery that takes you to a loop around the Brazos River, eventually taking you to Possum Kingdom Lake off of Hwy 16.
-The 165 mile route is a great get-away from the DFW Metroplex, and offers beautiful views of wildflowers and the Brazos River, and Possum Kingdom Lake.
-There are a handful of small towns to stop in and grab a bite to eat.
+Starting on FM 4 in Granbury, you will ride through mountainous scenery that takes you on a loop around the Brazos River.
+This route will eventually take you to Possum Kingdom Lake off Hwy 16.
+The 165-mile route is a great get-away from the DFW Metroplex and offers beautiful views of wildflowers, the Brazos River, and Possum Kingdom Lake.
+There are a handful of small towns to stop in to grab a bite to eat.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 |Top Road Crash Condition|

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.

 - 66% of the crashes had contributing factors of either unsafe speed or failure to control speed.
 Crashes along this route involved the tendency for motorcyclists to rear-end other vehicles (including other motorcyclists).

 - 57% of motorcycle operators were not wearing a helmet.
 Full faced helmets offer the most protection.
 There are a variety of styles, weight, air flow, and other features for full faces at a range of different price points.

 - 33% of crashes occurred along a curve.
 Motorcyclists tended to travel at an unsafe speed on a curve, lose control, and then come to rest in a ditch.
 Remember to look through the curve.
 Don't get fixated on the guardrail ahead of you, or the car coming up on your left.